 The EarthGrid currently interfaces with KNB Metacat database.
 The Knowledge Network for Biocomplexity (KNB) is a national network intended to facilitate ecological and environmental research on biocomplexity.
-It enables the efficient discovery, access, interpretation, integration, and analysis of many kinds of ecological data from a highly distributed set of field stations, laboratories, research sites, and individual researchers.9
+It enables the efficient discovery, access, interpretation, integration, and analysis of many kinds of ecological data from a highly distributed set of field stations, laboratories, research sites, and individual researchers.10

 To configure a data search to search a subset of the EarthGrid, click the Sources button from the Data tab.
 Select the sources to be searched and the type of documents to be retrieved (Figure 2.6) Each service requires that at least one corresponding document type is selected (e.g., the KNB Metacat EcoGrid QueryInterface service requires that either Ecological Metadata Language 2.0.0, 2.0.1, or 2.1.0 is selected).
-If you try to 'deselect' all of the relevant document types, the service is automatically deselected as well.
-The document types (e.g., Ecological
+If you try to "deselect" all of the relevant document types, the service is automatically deselected as well.
+The document types (e.g., Ecological Metadata Language 2.0.0) refer to the metadata specification used by the data sets.
+For more information about metadata, please see Chapter 6.

-9 Knowledge Network for Biocomplexity (KNB) website, http://knb.ecoinformatics.org
+10 Knowledge Network for Biocomplexity (KNB) website, http://knb.ecoinformatics.org.